By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Despite the not drinking and the lack of drugs, the person behaves the same way they used to.
 They are miserable.
 Their relationships at home and work do not improve, not the way they think they should.
 The family and friends don’t like being around them anymore now than they did when the person was drinking and using.
 They are dry but they are not sober.

 Suddenly without drugs and alcohol in their system, they feel feelings they have kept at bay for a long time.
 Life does not miraculously become perfect.
 There are bills to pay, legal consequences to take care of and relationships to mend.
 Life becomes real with its ups and downs.

 They may turn to a religion.
-The go to church and become more righteous than the preacher.
-They can see the flaws and failings in everyone they meet – just not in themselves.
+They go to church and become more righteous than the preacher.
+They can see the flaws and failings of everyone they meet – just not in themselves.

 Families tire of being around them.
 The dry drunk thinks they deserve credit for not drinking and using.
 The family doesn’t see what has changed.
 The alcoholic or drug addict is still self-centered and unhappy.

 Sometimes the family will tell the dry person “liked you better when you were drinking, you were more fun then.”
 Or “at least when you were drinking we knew what to expect.”